Liana Hinds

-Liana Kayla-Marie Hinds (born 23 February 1995) is an American-born Trinidadian footballer who plays as a defender for Hibernian and the Trinidad and Tobago women's national team.
+Liana Kayla-Marie Hinds (born 23 February 1995) is an American-born Trinidadian footballer who plays as a defender for the Trinidad and Tobago women's national team.
+She last played professionally for Hibernian.

 College career

 Hinds attended the University of Connecticut.

 International career

 Hinds represented Trinidad and Tobago at the 2010 FIFA U-17 Women's World Cup, the 2012 CONCACAF Women's U-17 Championship and the 2014 CONCACAF Women's U-20 Championship.
 She made her senior debut in 2014.